Search the collections at the Center for Jewish History

 Joel Sandberg and Adele Sandberg Papers (P-872) [Digitized]

 The collection contains papers of Joel Sandberg and Adele Sandberg, the co-founders of the South Florida Conference on Soviet Jewry.
-It covers the period from the mid-1970's to the early 1990's and documents the Sandbergs' activities as the leaders of the Soviet Florida Conference on Soviet Jewry, as well as their individual efforts in the American Soviet Jewry Movement.
+It documents their activities from the mid-1970's to the early 1990's as the leaders of the Soviet Florida Conference on Soviet Jewry, and individual efforts in the American Soviet Jewry Movement.
 The documents include correspondence, memos, minutes, and news clippings.

 Judith A. Manelis Papers (P-970) [Digitized]